libremfg/rhize-docs/content/concepts/manufacturing-data-hub.md

 - The schema-on-write graph database
 - A data model that uses a manufacturing standard
 - The agent that listens for messages
-- The message broker that handles messages from publishers and to subscribers
+- The message broker that directs event messages from publishers to topics that event consumers can subscribe to
 - The rules engine that executes user workflows
 - The API that exposes the database
 - The IT infrastructure that this all runs on, which at certain scale must be clustered.